 In April of 2010, Still Point became approved as a federally registered 501c3 nonprofit.
 Funding is received from various sources including individual tax-deductible donations, foundations, religious groups, and earned income through performance and workshop fees, and ticket sales.
-While several leadership models have evolved since the early days of the company, today Still Point employs a shared leadership structure with Founder Lisa Wagner-Carollo serving as Artistic Director, and Ben Gray having stepped into the role of Managing Director.

 Throughout Still Point’s history, members of the Collective have been invited to attend potlucks, coffee hours, inclusive rituals, and other events designed to build community.
-We seek to nurture one another as fellow artists and as fellow travelers on life’s journey.
+We seek to nurture one another as fellow artists and travelers on life’s journey.
 Our motto remains: We all matter, and art matters for all of us.